leo0514/vpc-on-classic-network/using-vpn.md

 **Can you use VPN for VPC as a VPN Gateway for your IBM Cloud Infrastructure Classic?**

-No, in order to use VPN Gateway in your IBM Cloud Infrastructure Classic environment, you must use the [IPsec VPN](https://cloud.ibm.com/catalog/infrastructure/ipsec-vpn).
+No, in order to use VPN Gateway in your IBM Cloud Infrastructure Classic environment, you must use the [IPsec VPN](https://{DomainName}/catalog/infrastructure/ipsec-vpn){: external}.

+**What will rekey collision cause?**

+If you use IKEv1, rekey collision will delete the IKE/IPsec SA.
+To recreate the IKE/IPsec SA, set the connection admin state to `down` and then `up` again.
+You can use IKEv2 to minimize rekey collisions.